Learn about academic services

 - Submit current disability documentation (described below)

-- Receive notification from an ODS Advisor that you are eligible for accommodations
+- Receive notification from an SAS Advisor that you are eligible for accommodations

-- Schedule and attend an intake appointment with your assigned ODS Advisor (it is recommended to schedule in advance to meet during your Bobcat Student Orientation session)
+- Schedule and attend an intake appointment with your assigned SAS Advisor (it is recommended to schedule in advance to meet during your Bobcat Student Orientation session)

 The type of documentation required depends on the individual disability.
-Guidelines to documentation are available on the ODS website or inquiries may also be made in person or by phone.
+Guidelines to documentation are available on the SAS website or inquiries may also be made in person or by phone.

 348 Baker University Center